akashskypatel/Reverbio/.github/pull_request_template.md

 - [ ] Song can be liked, added to playlist, added to queue, and added to offline successfully.
 - [ ] Song can be disliked, removed from playlist, removed from queue, and removed from offline successfully.
 - [ ] Double tapping a song likes/dislikes a song.
+- [ ] Click on search icon to confirm search box opens
+- [ ] Confirm typing in search bar filters the list

 ## Android Auto (Android Only)